Danny Boy (rapper): 2019–present: The Outsiders House museum and current works

+Currently, O'Connor serves as a member of the Arts Commission of City of Tulsa.
+This came about when the Mayor searched for Tulsans willing to volunteer their time to City of Tulsa Authority, Board or Commission.
+The initiative is meant to have a citizen committees with a range of interests and their advice to develop future policies.

 Personal life

 During the height of House of Pain, O'Connor had a friendship with Mickey Rourke and was romantically involved with Soleil Moon Frye (with whom he maintains a friendship).
 He is also friends with Robert Romanus.